PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 07:26:01
+Last updated: 2024-04-06 07:27:09
-Random Quote: Our secrecy is our survival. our survival is our strength. - The Armorer
+Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams